knpuniversity/symfony4/sfcasts/upgrade-sf5/migrate-password-hashing.md

 # Migrate Password Hashing

-On our `User` entity, this `$password` field - which is stored in the database - does *not* contain a plain-text version of your user's password.
+On our `User` entity, this `$password` field - which is stored in the database - does *not* contain a plain-text version of the user's password.
 Next to allowing SQL injection attacks, storing plain-text passwords is *just* about the worst thing you can do in a web app.